-Where indicated in table 1, doors should be capable of being remotely closed by power from the bridge.4 Where it is necessary to start the power unit for operation of the watertight door, means to start the power unit is also to be provided at remote control stations.
+Where indicated in table 1, doors should be capable of being remotely closed by power from the bridge for all ships, and also by hand from a position above the bulkhead deck for passenger ships, as required by regulation II-1/13.7.1.4.
+Where it is necessary to start the power unit for operation of the watertight door, means to start the power unit should also be provided at remote control stations.
 The operation of such remote control should be in accordance with regulations II-1/13.8.1 to II-1/13.8.3.
+For tankers, where there is a permanent access from a pipe tunnel to the main pump room, in accordance with regulation II-2/4.5.2.4 the watertight door should be capable of being manually closed from outside the main pump-room entrance in addition to the requirements above.